 Towards the end, when Red’s character is finally granted parole and he is set free, he steps outside the prison, but there is still one more stone wall in front of him visually: the other side of the gatehouse.
 I think it implies that he may be free physically but he is still not free mentally, and that he could go back inside any time.

-It is only towards the film's final sequences that the motif relaxes, the walls fully fall away, the skies open up, and our character is truly free of both his physical and mental walls.
-You can almost breath in the warm open air with him.
-By then it really feels like we have all broken free.
+It is only towards the film’s final sequences that the motif relaxes, the walls fully fall away, the skies open up, and our character is truly free of both his physical and mental walls.
+You can almost breathe in the warm open air with him.
+By then it feels like we have all broken free.

 Practically, when working he likes to be behind the camera, so he can respond to the action, as opposed to watching a monitor and using a camera operator.
 He favors shooting with ‘prime’ lenses.
 These are lenses with fixed focal lengths as apposed to ‘zoom’ lenses.
 He cites using a 27mm a lot, which is a slightly wider angle, and means the cameraman needs to be in quite physically close to the actors when shooting, creating an sense of intimacy and immediacy.

-Hearing that, it doesn't surprise me to learn that he comes from a traditional photography background, as this is arguably a more classic way of shooting.
-It does mean that much of background of the shots are more in focus and not abstracted out, which requires you to ensure that everything behind the character has a purpose to the story and is not just visual wallpaper.
+Hearing that, it doesn’t surprise me to learn that he comes from a traditional photography background, as this is arguably a more classic way of shooting.
+It does mean that much of the background of the shots are more in focus and not abstracted out, which requires you to ensure that everything behind the character has a purpose to the story and is not just visual wallpaper.

 The Shawshank Redemption (1994) – One Shot